-Today's small-block Ford street engine builder has it easy.
-Not all that long ago, the little-block fan's only cylinder head choice was the classic 351W head swap on a 302.
-Today, the aftermarket head lineup has plenty of castings from which to choose.
-We'd love to test 'em all, but we decided to line up as many performance small-block Ford Windsor heads as we could find, as long as they were available complete for less than $1,350 for the pair.
-These heads all feature between 170 and 180cc intake port volumes and offer excellent performance potential over even the best production iron 5.0L heads.
+Today's small block Ford street engine builder has it easy.
+Not all that long ago, the small block fan's only choice for Ford cylinder heads was the classic 351W Ford heads swap on a 302.
+Today, the aftermarket lineup of Ford cylinder heads has plenty of castings from which to choose.
+We'd love to test 'em all, but we decided to line up as many performance small block Windsor Ford heads as we could find, as long as they were available complete for less than $1,350 for the pair.
+These Ford cylinder heads all feature between 170 and 180cc intake port volumes and offer excellent performance potential over even the best production iron 5.0L heads.
 To pull this off, we needed a durable mule, so we chose Ford Racing's Boss 302 345hp crate engine that comes with a set of aluminum heads and actuated by a 0.480-inch lift B303 hydraulic roller cam, and 9.0:1 compression.
 To complete the Boss, we added an Edelbrock Performer RPM intake, a Holley 750 cfm mechanical secondary HP carb, MSD distributor, and a set of open exhaust dyno headers, and we were ready to rumble.

-It's also worth mentioning that due to deadline pressures, Dart and Pro Comp Electronics also offer Ford castings that fit within our price prerequisite, but for a variety of scheduling reasons, they didn't make the test.
+It's also worth mentioning that due to deadline pressures, Dart and Pro Comp Electronics also offer small block Ford heads that fit within our price prerequisite, but for a variety of scheduling reasons, they didn't make the test.
 The Dart castings would have been the Iron Eagle versions while the Pro Comp's are affordable in aluminum.

 As with our small-block Chevy head test published in the Sept.
-'12 issue (“Eight-Budget-SBC-Head Shootout”) we will evaluate each of these heads using several different categories in addition to peak torque and horsepower.
+'12 issue, we will evaluate each of these small block Ford cylinder heads using several different categories in addition to peak torque and horsepower.
 We evaluated each head on the flow bench, average overall power, and we calculated average horsepower-per-dollar.
 We'll squeeze all of this into these few short pages, which means we have a long way to go and a short time to get there.
 So get comfortable, slip on your Ford-colored glasses, and hang on.

 The first thing we did was bolt each head on the Superflow 600 flow bench at Jim Grubbs Mo